ytzhu-gt/6300Spring21zhu64/Design Description.md

 (1) enter or edit current job details, (2) enter job offers, (3) adjust the comparison settings, or (4) compare job offers (disabled if no job offers were entered yet ).

-- To realize this requirement, I added class 'System' and its three operations 'createMyCurrentJob()', 'createMyJobOffer()', and 'compareJobOffers()' to my class diagram.
+- To realize this requirement, I added class 'System' and its three operations 'createMyCurrentJob()', 'createMyJobOffer()', 'adjustComparison()', and 'compareJobOffers()' to my class diagram.

 - I added another class 'Job', which consists of current job and job offers.
 I added an attribute 'isCurrentJob: boolean' to distinguish current job and job offers.